 The Research Unit Structural Change and Innovation shapes climate-friendly structural change, contributes to increasing the innovative capacity of industrial regions, and sees climate change and resource conservation as opportunities.

 One focus of the Research Unit's work is on the non-technical aspects of structural change.
 Systemic analyses of social implications are included in the development of concrete action and solution concepts for sustainable structural change.
 This is based on an in-depth understanding of the interactions between technological aspects, social, political, and economic dynamics and the interests of the various actors in the areas mentioned.
-This includes not only energy-intensive and resource-intensive industry as well as the energy sector, but also other central economic sectors affected by structural change.
+This not only includes energy-intensive and resource-intensive industry and the energy sector, but also other central economic sectors affected by structural change.
 On this basis, transformation knowledge is developed in regional projects and real laboratories together with various actors in order to support the sustainable management of these processes of structural change.

 The Research Unit Structural Change and Innovation explicitly sees it as its task to transfer knowledge about needs, drivers, and obstacles for the realisation of sustainable structural change from the regional level to the federal and EU level and to create a corresponding awareness of the problem there.